influxdata/telegraf/CONTRIBUTING.md

 ### Bug reports

 Before you file an issue, please search existing issues in case it has already been filed, or perhaps even fixed.
-If you file an issue, please include the following.
+If you file an issue, please ensure you include all the requested details (e.g. Telegraf config and logs, platform, etc.)

 - Full details of your operating system (or distribution) e.g. 64bit Ubuntu 18.04.
 - The version of Telegraf you are running